 Debt Ratio.
-The ratio of outstanding debt after issuance of these Bonds (\$14,926,508.71) to current assessed valuation (\$127,546,045) will be 11.70%.
+The ratio of outstanding debt after issuance of these Bonds (\$14,922,700) to current assessed valuation (\$191,917,791) will be 7.78%.

 Computation of Dollar Amount of Debt Service Tax Levied.
-The most recent county-wide reassessment of taxable property was completed in Jefferson County in 2018.
-The next county-wide reassessment is scheduled for completion in Jefferson County in 2023.
+The most recent county-wide reassessment of taxable property was completed in Randolph County in 2021 and in Lawrence County in 2018.
+The next county-wide reassessment is scheduled for completion in Randolph County in 2026 and in Lawrence County in 2023.
 For purposes of Amendment 59, the year in which the reassessment is completed is known as the "Base Year."
-For a general discussion of the reassessment requirement and its effect on assessed value and tax rate, see FINANCIAL INFORMATION, Constitutional Amendment No. 59, infra.
+For a general discussion of the reassessment requirement and its effect on assessed value and tax rate, see FINANCIAL INFORMATION, Constitutional Amendment No. 59 and 79, infra.

 Constitutional Amendment No. 79 provides for an annual state credit against ad valorem property tax on a homestead in an amount not less than \$300.
-Effective with the assessment year 2007, the amount of the credit was increased to \$350.
+Effective with the assessment year 2019, the amount of the credit was increased to \$375.
 The tax reduction is reflected on the tax bill sent to the property owner by the county collector.
 Amendment No. 79 provides that the credit shall be applied in a manner that would not impair a bondholder's interest in ad valorem debt service revenue.
 In addition, Amendment No. 79 provides that the "General Assembly shall, by law, provide for procedures to be followed with respect to adjusting ad valorem taxes or millage pledged for bonded indebted purposes, to assure that the tax or millage levied for bonded indebtedness purposes will, at all times, provide a level of income sufficient to meet the current requirements of all principal, interest, paying agent fees, reserves, and other requirements of the bond indenture."